keystonejs/keystone-storage-adapter-s3/README.md

 ### Options:

 The adapter requires an additional `s3` field added to the storage options.
 It accepts the following values:

+- **endpoint**: Path for different S3 Endpoints, see possible [AWS documentation](https://docs.aws.amazon.com/general/latest/gr/rande.html#s3_region) for options.
+You can also set your own minio, ec2, proxy path and more here.

 - **key**: *(required)* AWS access key.
 Configure your AWS credentials in the [IAM console](https://console.aws.amazon.com/iam/home).